Updated July 22, 2020

 Employment and Education

-DPH has deployed staff from smaller youth clinic sites (Larkin Street, Cole Street, and 3rd Street) to larger clinics that have greater capacity to respond to COVID-19.
+DPH has deployed staff from smaller youth clinic sites (Larkin Street, Cole Street, and 3rd Street) to larger clinics that have a higher capacity to respond to COVID-19.
 Young people with non-COVID-19-related medical needs are referred to alternative clinic sites, and those in need of COVID-19 testing and/or treatment follow the SFDPH protocol.

 Screening and Testing